Taleigão: Taleigão Community Hall

 One of the attractions of the village is the impressive, spacious and ultra-modern community hall.
 This all-season hall is famous for marriage receptions, international and national meetings, social gatherings, parties, etc. The interiors, illumination, outdoor stage and spacious parking are some features that attract people from all over Goa to organise various social and cultural events.
 The basement houses the office of the village Panchayat.

-Antique houses

-Taleigão is home to many Portuguese-style old and grand houses.
-In Santissimo ward - the house of Mulgaonkar (vodlem ghor) at Voilem Bhat, the double storied house of Dr. Remegio Pinto, Jose Martins house (currently occupied by the Asha Mahal), Jervasio Viegas house (behind the church), and the Almeida house (opposite Cidade Haven); Oietalem-Viegas house (Las Viegas); Bodiem-houses of the Mendonças and Prof. Carlos Viegas (taken over by the Shirodkar family); the house of Fernando Martins at Martins Morod; Kerant - Villa Zacarias, Raposo house, Vas house (opposite the rice mill), and Keni house at Adarsh; Caranzalem- Vivenda Prazaires (opposite Auxilium High School) and Casa Decha are some of the old and grand houses that have still retained their old architectural style, antique furniture, and ambiance.

 Cabo Raj Nivas

 Originally a 16th-century convent built by Franciscans, it was later fortified to act as a sentinel over the confluence of the Zuari and Mandovi rivers.
 Later converted into a palace where the Portuguese Viceroys and Governor Generals resided.
 Now it is the residence of the Governor of Goa.
 The palace has a large Darbar hall, spacious verandahs with views of the Arabian Sea, Bohemian glass chandeliers, Chinese porcelain, antique tableware, assorted paintings and a garden.
 The Capela de Nossa Senhora Mae de Deus is annexed to the Cabo Raj Bhavan.
 Its feast is celebrated on August 15.
 Zig-zag steps leads to a grotto with a rock-carved altar.
 A small museum displays replicas of sculpture of Hindu deities dating back to the 11th century and beyond, besides some Christian icon and figurines.